{{ summaryHeading }}

 Result cue Meaning Practical check

-Estimated joint line Total joint length inferred from area, paver module, and layout adjustment.
-Increase caution for mixed paver sizes, curves, inlays, or damaged joints.
+Estimated joint line Total joint length inferred from area, paver module, and layout multiplier.
+Increase caution for mixed paver sizes, curves, inlays, reclaimed material, or damaged joints.

-Order volume Base joint fill plus waste allowance.
-Compare with the manufacturer's coverage chart for the exact product.
+Order volume Base joint fill plus waste allowance before whole-bag rounding.
+Compare with the manufacturer's coverage chart for the exact product and joint range.

 Bags to buy Exact bag requirement rounded up to unopened bags.
-High leftover may indicate the bag size or yield assumption should be revisited.
+High leftover may mean the bag size, yield assumption, or product choice should be revisited.

 Technical Details: